-- 8.7.1 The written decision of the Hearing Panel shall conform with Article 9 of the International Standard for Results Management and shall be advised to the parties to the proceedings, WADA and to Sport Ireland if not a party to the proceedings as soon as practicable after the conclusion of the hearing. - 8.7.2 Sport Ireland shall notify that decision to other Anti-Doping Organisations with a right to appeal under Article 13.2.2, and shall promptly report it into ADAMS. - 8.7.3 The decision of the Hearing Panel shall be final and binding on all of the Persons identified in Article 13.2.2 and may only be appealed in accordance with Article 13.
+- 8.7.2 Sport Ireland shall notify that decision to other Anti-Doping Organisations with a right to appeal under Article 13.2.2, and shall promptly report it into ADAMS. - 8.7.3 The decision of the Hearing Panel shall be final and binding on all of the Persons identified in Article 13.2.2 and may only be appealed in accordance with Article 13.